pcardotatgit/Kenna_python_data_importer/README.md

-#Python data importer proof of concept
+# Python data importer proof of concept

-This set of scripts show an example of Kenna Data Importer written in python
+This set of scripts show an example of Kenna Generic Data Importer written in python

 ## Introduction